-D. Hearing Initiated by Director
+E. Hearing Initiated by IDL

-The director may order a hearing on an application within ten (10) days of accepting a complete encroachment application (IDAPA 20.03.04.030.01).
-The director may order a hearing if requested by the applicant, when unusual circumstances exist, or when obvious public interest will likely result in a hearing.
-If this occurs, the area shall publish a combined Notice of Application (Attachment 12) and Notice of Hearing (Attachment 13).
-The hearing should be scheduled to fall on or after the thirty (30) day comment period.
+IDL may order a hearing on an application within ten (10) calendar days of accepting a complete encroachment application (IDAPA 20.03.04.030.01).
+IDL may order a hearing in cases where it is requested by the applicant, when unusual circumstances exist, or when obvious public interest will likely result in a hearing.
+If this occurs, the area shall publish a combined Notice of Application (Sample - Legal Ad for Application, ENC-014) and Notice of Hearing (Sample - Legal Ad for Hearing, ENC-015) The hearing should be scheduled to fall on or after the thirty (30) day comment period.
 Publication and hearing details are given below.

-E. Objections and Hearings
+F. Objections and Hearings

-Any resident of the state of Idaho, or nonresident owner or lessee of real property adjacent to the lake where the proposed encroachment is located, shall have thirty (30) days from the date of first publication to file written objections, request a public hearing and pay the Notice of Hearing publication fee (see publication fees).
+Any resident of the State of Idaho, or nonresident owner or lessee of real property adjacent to the lake where the proposed encroachment is located, shall have thirty (30) days from the date of first publication to file written objections, request a public hearing and pay the Notice of Hearing publication fee (see publication fees).
 The hearing must be specifically requested in writing and received along with the publication deposit within thirty (30) days of the first date of publication or it will not be scheduled and noticed (IDAPA 20.03.04.030.04 and I.C. § 58-1306(b)).
 This type of hearing is to allow the public an opportunity to offer comment, in written or oral testimony, concerning the proposed encroachment application.